 Sharon is an associate in AJ Park’s Auckland engineering and IT team.
 She combines her expertise in law and engineering to help clients protect their innovations and bring their ideas to life.

-Sharon has held intern and research assistant positions at the Auckland Bioengineering Institute, where she researched new engineering solutions in the areas of biology and human physiology.
-She also worked as a teaching assistant at the University of Auckland’s Department of Engineering Science.
+Sharon has previously worked at the Auckland Bioengineering Institute, where she researched new engineering solutions in the areas of biology and human physiology.
+She has also worked as a teaching assistant at the University of Auckland’s Department of Engineering Science.

 - BE (Hons) (Biomedical), University of Auckland